freeall/dombo/README.md

 Removes class from all matched elements

-## Properties

-### length
+### `$(selector[, context]).toggleClass(name)`

-Will always be set, even when there is only one matched element
+Adds/removes class on the matched elements depending on whether or not it's already present

 ## Browser support

-Unlike jQuery, dombo only compatible with browser that supports `querySelectorAll`.
+Unlike jQuery, dombo is not aiming for legacy browser support.

+This means that it's only compatible with browsers that supports `querySelectorAll`.
 This is most newer browsers, and even IE9 has full support for this.
 Check compatability list here https://developer.mozilla.org/en-US/docs/Web/API/Document/querySelectorAll#Browser_compatibility

 ## License